alx-sch/miniRT/README.md

 ## Introduction to basic mathematical terms and concepts

 In this part, we will have a look at some important mathematical terms and concepts, needed to build the equations and calculations for miniRT.
-This part is written while studying the book "The Ray Tracer Challenge" by Jamis Buck, and it is a result of reading and taking notes from this book.
+This part is written while studying the book "The Ray Tracer Challenge" by Jamis Buck (2019), and it is a result of reading and taking notes from this book.

 ### Epsilon